Pole Bending Horsemanship Principles for Success at Pole Bending and Barrel Racing

 If you determine that your horse needs outside rein support, and assuming you will want to ride one-handed around a turn, then try using a 'sweet spot' in the rein, and apply pressure on both reins back along your inside jeans pocket and toward the horse's inside hip.
 That will allow your inside shoulder to move back, opening up an inside diagonal for the horse's energy to flow into the turn.
 Or ride two-handed.
 Use an active outside rein, coupled with a look with your whole body, as if your eyes were in your shoulders, to open up the inside diagonal.
 Teach your young horses to follow the 'look', to flex around your inside leg, and support it with two-handed reining.

 It is relatively easy to get the front legs of a horse on the proper track around a barrel or a pole.
 The hard part is getting the hindquarters to follow.
 Many times the rider is unaware of the fact that the hindquarters are not following at all, but instead they are fanning out and disengaging, or making a larger circle than the front end of the horse.
-You want the hindquarters to be in, not out.
+You want the hindquarters to be in, on the inside of a turn, not fanning out (we're talking turns now, not bending).
 When they are in, on the ideal track around the barrel or pole, they are in a position to drive the horse forward with energy.
 For this reason, avoid using a bat on the inside of a turn, but rather always on the outside.

 You need to be able to place any part of the horse exactly where you want it, and that includes the hindquarters.
 That is why we include exercises like the following in our training program: